 Another name for individual health insurance is personal or family health insurance.
 These types of insurance plans have similar benefits that go beyond provincial insurance.

-Most of the following benefits appear in all private Alberta insurance plans.
+Most of the following benefits appear in all private insurance plans in Alberta.
 Though, some benefits will be optional depending on the plan.

 Benefits in Alberta Healthcare Plans